Friday, March 12, 2010

 04 Belarus

 B: These lyrics work well enough when they’re sung, but lines like “You can serve me something really hot” just look daft on the page.
-Not Karen Caravan’s finest moment as a lyricist.

 V: Another unattractive set of vocals here, but the stage show is sufficiently distracting for it not to matter all that much.
 The stage show is, in fact, one of the best we’ve ever seen.